jrpool/jsonresume-theme-a11y/README.md

 ### Source files

-The `jsonresume` system depends on your source file adhering strictly to a particular format, so that a program can automatically convert it to the résumé that you want.
+The `jsonresume` system depends on your source file adhering strictly to a particular format, so that a theme can automatically convert it to the résumé that you want.

-This theme permits you to create a source file in a different format, one that contains the more detailed instructions that it permits you to give.
+This theme permits you to create a source file in a different format, one that allows you to give the theme more detailed instructions.

 So, there are two possible formats you can create a source file in:

 - `jsonresume` format
 - a11y format

-The theme can produce a résumé from either kind of source file.
+Other themes can produce a résumé from a `jsonresume`-format source file, but this theme can produce a résumé from either kind of source file.
 If the file is in the a11y format, you have more control over the content and format of the result.

-In either case, the format is a special case of a general standard named [JSON](https://en.wikipedia.org/wiki/JSON).
+Both formats are special cases of a general standard named [JSON](https://en.wikipedia.org/wiki/JSON).
 If you are not familiar with it, you can think of it as a kind of outlining system.
 [Some commentators](https://www.json.org/) say it is “easy for humans” to write.
 [Other experts](https://github.com/arc-repos/arc-docs/blob/master/en/aws/intro-concepts.md) say it is “difficult to read” and “unforgiving to edit”.

 An example of a fragment of a JSON file is: